KevinJBoyer/OfficeInspirer/readme.md

 ## Getting Started

-Run initquotes.py to create an initial quotes.pck file populated with inspiring quotes on [universal national service](https://serviceyearalliance.org).
+Run initquotes.py to create an initial quotes.pck file populated with inspiring quotes on [universal national service](https://www.serviceyearalliance.org).

 Then use either the command line UI (if on a computer) or the voice UI (if on an AIY Voice Kit device.)

-Every quote has an associated three word ID (e.g., "study name end") to facilitate easy removal when using the voice.
+Every quote has an associated three word ID (e.g., "study name end") to facilitate easy removal when using the voice interface.

 ## Voice UI